Do you think it matters if you stay Flexible as you age?

-Do you think it matters if you stay flexible as you age?
-As we age, it takes work to stay flexible.
-And because being flexible impacts our ability to stay independent, being flexible becomes increasingly important as we age.
+Yes, it matters very much.
+In reality, it takes work to stay flexible, especially as we age.
+And because being flexible impacts our ability to stay independent, the older we get, the more important it is to stay flexible.
 Why?
-According to the Mayo Clinic, stretching may help you:
+Well, besides making you feel good, according to the Mayo Clinic, stretching may help you:

 - Improve your joint range of motion (your flexibility)